kateBea/ImGui-Vulkan-Setup/README.md

 ## Features

 - Vulkan integration: Sets up a Vulkan rendering context for the application.
-- ImGui integration: Integrate ImGui for creating user interfaces within the application.
+- ImGui integration: Integrate ImGui for creating user interfaces within the Vulkan application.

 ## Prerequisites